yomigits/boxee-js-api/README.md

     //   Since the browser's console is not accessible, this is one way to get feedback while developing.
     //
     //   message: string to display (will be truncated if too long)
-    //   seconds: integer length of time in seconds to show message (defaults to 2) boxeeAPI.notify(message, seconds = 2)
+    //   seconds (optional): integer length of time in seconds to show message (defaults to 2) boxeeAPI.notify(message, seconds = 2)